23. Identity of illness and capitalism

 36. Instead of an agitation protocol

 Imagine some ill person, permanently troubled by: sleeplessness, headaches, pounding heartbeat, fear of death.
 And, on top of that, the ill person must always fear falling victim to an "occupational disease", an industrial "accident", a traffic "accident" or an influenza.
-Now if the ill person goes to the doctor, he expects that the doctor will find the causes of his suffering, which the ill person by his self-understanding takes for being "organic" ones (examination, diagnoses), in order to get them away (therapy).
+Now if the ill person goes to the doctor, he expects that the doctor will find the causes of his suffering (by examination, diagnoses) which the ill person by his self-understanding takes for being "organic" ones, and makes them go away (therapy).
 This quite "natural" expectation seems to be met by the doctor’s methods and procedures: he takes the patient's blood for examination, he takes X-rays of his body, checks his reflexes using hammer and needle, and finally he prescribes some pills or applies an injection to the patient.
 Or he sends the patient to a hospital, where he is operated, cut open and sewn up again or amputated.
 Before or sometimes after the "therapy" the patient is allowed to talk about his illness.
-But in no way about the things he wants to talk: he has to give the doctor his personal details, his health insurance, the data of his passport, that death sentence on demand, that every citizen of the Federal Republic carries in his pocket and he must give the doctor the health insurance certificate that proves that the patient has already paid in advance the costs of his "repair" by means of the permanent garnishment of his wages ("social security contributions").
+But in no way about the things he wants to talk: he has to give the doctor his personal details, his health insurance, the data of his passport, that death sentence on demand that every citizen of the Federal Republic carries in his pocket and he must give the doctor the health insurance certificate that proves that the patient has already paid in advance the costs of his "repair" by means of the permanent garnishment of his wages ("social security contributions").

 On the other hand: a sick person comes to the SPK with more or less the same expectations regarding the "therapy" of "his" or "her" illness.
 In the SPK, however, the physical examination and the medical care and also the medical treatment and nursing is only of subordinate importance.
-Quite on the contrary there the ill person is given ample opportunity and time to speak about the causes and the functions of his or her troubles, to meditate on them and to have discussions about them together with other ill persons.
-The ill one suddenly or gradually discovers that this whole story of the organic conditioning and self-inflictedness of his or her illness, ... perhaps ... really ... yes, that this is perhaps the key, that his whole social existence ... yes, but then he ought to do something, then he perhaps could ... do something ... together with the other sick people.
+Quite on the contrary, there the ill person is given ample opportunity and time to speak about the causes and the functions of his or her troubles, to think about them and to have discussions about them together with other ill persons whom he or she meets there day and night.
+In the course of the therapeutic agitation process, the ill one suddenly or gradually discovers that this whole story of the organic conditioning [organische Bedingtheit] and self-inflictedness of his or her illness [Selbstverschuldetheit seiner Krankheit], ... perhaps ... really ... yes, that this is perhaps the key, that his whole social existence ... yes, but then he ought to do something, then he perhaps could ... do something ... together with the other sick people.
 Well – but they are much "healthier" than me, otherwise they wouldn’t be so lively as they really seem to be ...
 As to myself that's quite a different case, for I’m really ill.
 I can't ... or am I perhaps afraid?
 Afraid of losing my own illness?
 Afraid of my own vitality, of my own life energy, which since I was born has been suppressed to the degree of parsimony, suppressed to live on a low flame? – Then I'd rather try it politically: you can be politically active only if you are completely healthy!
 And if I nevertheless should fall into illness, I shall go to the doctor and he’ll fix me quite perfectly.
 And even the doctors use to say that you have to believe that you will get completely healthy and then you will get healthy or remain it.
 And when I’m completely healthy ... well then, then I'll make the big time!
 "Cooperation" ... "solidarity" – where do you find something like that? ...
 In China, in Viet Nam, in Cuba, well ..., well ..., but here, today? ...
 Here!
 Today!
 Socialist self-organization determined by illness?